SatoshiumAI/satoshium-us/beacon/records/README.md

 # Record Link

-Every Register entry should resolve to the individual canonical Beacon record.
+Every Record Listing should resolve to the individual canonical Beacon record.

 Example: